GautamRaj-12/obsidian-git-sync/fastapi-exploration/05_query_parameters.md

 - **Defining Query Parameters (With Default Value)**
 	- If a query parameter is not provided, a default value can be set.
-	- Let's try to give a default value to limit
+	- Let's try to give a default value to limit and leave everything as it is